megha-n-bodke/vet_clinic/README.md

 ## Acknowledgments

+- Thanks to [Microverse](https://www.microverse.org/) for giving this opportunity to learn ...
+- Code Reviewers & Coding Partners.
-- Hat tip to anyone whose code was used
+- Hat tip to anyone whose code was used.
-- Inspiration
-- etc
+- Inspiration.

 ## 📝 License